Nearly $k$-distance sets: Proofs

-Using this claim, we may assume that $t_1\geq c_2 n^{1/d}$.
+Using the claim above, we may assume that $t_1\geq c_2 n^{1/d}$.
 Indeed, assume the contrary.
-Since $S''$ is separated, a volume argument implies that, for each vertex $v\in S'',$ the number of vertices in $S''$ at distance at most $c_2 n^{1/d}$ from $v$ is at most $(4c_2)^dn$.
+Since $S''$ is separated, a volume argument implies that for each vertex $v\in S'',$ the number of vertices in $S''$ at distance at most $c_2 n^{1/d}$ from $v$ is at most $(4c_2)^dn$.
 Thus, removing all edges from $G''$ that correspond to such distances, we only remove at most $(4c_2)^dn^2$ edges.
-At the same time, we reduce the size of the set of possible intervals by $1$.
-Hence we apply Theorem~\ref{manynearly} with $\nu$ playing the role of $\varepsilon$ and obtain using the hierarchy \eqref{hier}
+At the same time, we reduce the size of the set of possible intervals by at least $1$.
+Hence, we apply Theorem~\ref{manynearly} with $\nu$ playing the role of $\varepsilon$, and obtain